-In addition to the reform proposed in the Welsh Parliament and Elections (Wales) Bill, Assembly Members and political parties are still considering other issues including; the future size of the Assembly, how Members should be elected, and how diversity could be increased.
+In addition to the reform proposed in the Senedd and Elections (Wales) Bill, Assembly Members and political parties are still considering other issues including; the future size of the Assembly, how Members should be elected, and how diversity could be increased.
 If agreed, these elements will form the second phase of the reform programme later in the Assembly term.

 You can follow the progress of the Bill and of the Assembly Reform programme through our Assembly Reform hub or you can